QEC-pages/vecdec/README.md

 ./vecdec debug=1 mode=0 finH= ./examples/1920.1280.3.303.alist ntot=10240 nvec=1024 steps=50 lerr=1 useP=0.05 nfail=100
 ```

-This example generates `10240` random error vectors in 10 bunches of
+This example generates up to `ntot=10240` random error vectors in
-size `1024` each (for best performance, use `nvec` a factor of `64`
+bunches of size `nvec=1024` each (for best performance, make sure that
+`nvec` be divisible by `64` and not smaller than `1024`).
+Uniform
-and at least `1024` or larger).
-Uniform error probability `P=0.05` is
-chosen for each variable node.
-The run will stop after encountering
+error probability `P=0.05` is chosen for each variable node.
+The run
-`nfail=100` decoding errors.
-Linear algebra part of Random
+will stop after encountering `nfail=100` decoding errors.
+Linear
-Information Set decoding is also done in bunches; total of `steps=50`
+algebra part of Random Information Set decoding is also done in
-random information sets are taken.
-For each of these, vectors with
+bunches; total of `steps=50` random information sets are taken.
+For
-information set weight up to `lerr=1` are examined.
+each of these, vectors with information set weight up to `lerr=1` are
+examined.

 - Use a quantum CSS code specified by parity check matrices `Hx`
   and `Hz`; generate errors internally.
 In this particular example, a generalized bicycle